Seafood guides quicktabs

 Based on average global^ landings of red grouper from 2012-2015 and using 2014 (U.S.) and 2017 (Mexico) Seafood Watch ratings, the sustainability breakdown of black grouper is as follows:

-~70% of U.S.-caught (~90% from Florida Gulf) and ~30% of global black grouper landings meet a Seafood Watch "Good Alternative (yellow)" rating
+- ~70% of U.S.-caught (~90% from Florida Gulf) and ~30% of global black grouper landings meet a Seafood Watch "Good Alternative (yellow)" rating

-~40% of global black grouper landings (from Mexico*) meet a Seafood Watch "Avoid (red)" rating
+- ~40% of global black grouper landings (from Mexico*) meet a Seafood Watch "Avoid (red)" rating

-~30% of global landings are unknown or unrated (~30% of U.S. landings and Bermuda)
+- ~30% of global landings are unknown or unrated (~30% of U.S. landings and Bermuda)

-U.S. landings have increased ~40% from 2012 to 2015
+- U.S. landings have increased ~40% from 2012 to 2015

-^Landings outside the U.S. are uncertain as separation of grouper species doesn't allow precise numbers, so a ratio of other grouper landings within the U.S. was applied to landings outside the U.S.
+*The Mexico fishery is in a fishery improvement project (FIP) that includes red grouper and black grouper.^Landings outside the U.S. are uncertain as separation of grouper species doesn't allow precise numbers, so a ratio of other grouper landings within the U.S. was applied to landings outside the U.S.

 Black grouper grow up to five feet long and can weigh up to 180 pounds.
 They can live up to 30 years old, although most are harvested before reaching that age, usually at two feet in length or four to five years old.
 They are protogynous hermaphrodites, meaning they begin life as a female and some change into males as they grow – usually between two and four feet in length or 11 and 14 years old.
 The overall sex ratio is generally one male for every four females.
 Black grouper are solitary fish until spawning season, which is usually from May through August, where they aggregate and spawn in huge numbers.
 This phenomenon is known by local fishermen as the correção.
 Eggs are pelagic and fertilized externally, and float with the currents.